-Ensuring workers maintain social distancing guidelines (2m, or 1m with risk mitigation where 2m is not viable, is acceptable) wherever possible, including arriving at and departing from work, while in work and when travelling between sites.
+Ensuring workers maintain social distancing guidelines (2m, or 1m with risk mitigation where 2m is not viable, is acceptable), wherever possible, including arriving at and departing from work, while in work and when travelling between sites.

-- You must maintain social distancing in the workplace wherever possible. - Where the social distancing guidelines cannot be followed in full in relation to a particular activity, businesses should consider whether that activity needs to continue for the business to operate, and, if so, take all the mitigating actions possible to reduce the risk of transmission between their staff.
-Mitigating actions include: - Further increasing the frequency of hand washing and surface cleaning. - Keeping the activity time involved as short as possible. - Using screens or barriers to separate people from each other. - Using back-to-back or side-to-side working (rather than face-to-face) whenever possible. - Reducing the number of people each person has contact with by using 'fixed teams or partnering' (so each person works with only a few others). - Social distancing applies to all parts of a business, not just the place where people spend most of their time, but also entrances and exits, break rooms and canteens and similar settings.
+- You must maintain social distancing in the workplace wherever possible. - Where the social distancing guidelines cannot be followed in full in relation to a particular activity, businesses should consider whether that activity can be redesigned to maintain a 2m distance or 1m with risk mitigations where 2m is not viable.
+Mitigating actions include: - Further increasing the frequency of hand washing and surface cleaning. - Keeping the activity time involved as short as possible. - Using screens or barriers to separate people from each other. - Using back-to-back or side-to-side working (rather than faceto-face) whenever possible. - Reducing the number of people each person has contact with by using 'fixed teams or partnering' (so each person works with only a few others). - Where the social distancing guidelines cannot be followed in full, even through redesigning a particular activity, businesses should consider whether that activity needs to continue for the business to operate, and if so, take all the mitigating actions possible to reduce the risk of transmission between staff. - Social distancing applies to all parts of a business, not just the place where people spend most of their time, but also entrances and exits, break rooms, canteens and similar settings.
 These are often the most challenging areas to maintain social distancing and workers should be specifically reminded.